kyverno/website/content/en/docs/Writing policies/verify-images.md

 The Kyverno `verifyImages` rule uses [Cosign](https://github.com/sigstore/cosign) to verify container image signatures stored in an OCI registry.
 The rule matches an image reference (wildcards are supported) and specifies a public key to be used to verify the signed image.
 The policy rule check fails if the image signature is not found in the OCI registry, or if the image was not signed using the specified key.

 The rule also mutates matching images to add the `image digest` if a digest is not already specified.
-Using an image digest has the benefit of making images references immutable.
-This helps ensure that the expected version of the image is being run, for example the exact version that was scanned and verified by a vulnerability detection tool.
+Using an image digest has the benefit of making image references immutable.
+This helps ensure that the expected version of the image is being run, for example, the version that was scanned and verified by a vulnerability detection tool.

-The `imageVerify` rule executes as part of the mutation webhook after mutation rules are applied, but before the validation webhook is invoked.
+The `imageVerify` rule executes as part of the mutation webhook as the applying policy may insert the image digest.
+The `imageVerify` rules execute after other mutation rules are applied but before the validation webhook is invoked.
+This order allows other policy rules to first mutate the image reference if necessary, for example, to replace the registry address, before the image signature is verified.

 The `imageVerify` rule can be combined with [auto-gen](docs/writing-policies/autogen/) so that policy rule checks are applied to pod controllers.